Male Breast Reduction

-- Overweight or obese men who have not attempted weight loss are discouraged from the procedure, as well as individuals who consume excessive alcohol, marijuana or steroids.
+- Overweight or obese men who have not attempted weight loss are discouraged from the procedure, as well as individuals who consume excessive alcohol, marijuana, or steroids.

-How Gynecomastia Correction is Performed
+How Is Gynecomastia Correction Performed?

 The outpatient procedure is done under general anesthesia and normally takes 2 to 3 hours to perform.

-Recovery from Breast Reduction
+What is Recovery After Male Breast Reduction Like?

 Postoperative massage therapy generally begins one week after surgery, and is used to relieve swelling, soften scar tissue and improve discomfort.

 Within weeks, you will observe a firmer, flatter, more contoured chest.
 You may also feel a surge in self-confidence, no longer having to wear special outfits to hide your problem.
-Your results will be long-lasting and permanent, although excessive weight gain could create a gynecomastia-like effect.
+Your results can be long-lasting and permanent, although excessive weight gain could create a gynecomastia-like effect.

 How Much Does Male Breast Reduction Cost?